pblin/re-datamarket-mvp/README.md

 I. SCOPE:

-ORDER BOOK   --->>>   TRADE MATCHING  --- >>>   ETHEREUM CONTRACT EXECUTION / ENIGMA NETWORK
+ORDER BOOK   --->>>   TRADE MATCHING  --- >>>   ETHEREUM CONTRACT EXECUTION on ENIGMA NETWORK

-The first iteration of this work is to deliver a basic front-end for passing Data Trade information to and Ethereum Contract.
+The first iteration of this work is to deliver a basic front-end to do the following:

-The Ethereum Contract ( ExecuteDataSale.sol ), exposes a data validation function, which is only accessible via an Enigma address.
+(1) Pass TradeData information to and Ethereum Contract.

-Based on the results of the validation algorithm that is returned from the Enigma network, the Trade will be either executed or cancelled.
+(2) Have the Ethereum Contract ( ExecuteDataSale.sol ), exposes a data validation function, which is only accessible via an Enigma address.

+(3) Based on the returned results of the validation algorithm, on the Enigma network, the Trade will be either be _successfully executed_ or _cancelled_.
 Either way Fees will be charged per platform policy.